ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Resource Management

-Historically there have been many documented instances of NTP servers receiving large amounts of unauthorised traffic {{ntp-misuse}} and the design of NTPv5 must ensure the risk of these can be minimised.
+Historically there have been many documented instances of NTP servers receiving ongoing large volumes of unauthorised traffic {{ntp-misuse}} and the design of NTPv5 must ensure the risk of these can be minimised through the use of signalling unwanted traffic (e.g Kiss of Death) or easily identifiable packet formats which make rate-limiting, filtering, or blocking by firewalls possible.

 The protocol's loop avoidance mechanisms SHOULD be able to use identifiers that change over time and MUST NOT use identifiers tied to network topology.
 In